-Enforcement practices will not change.
-As is the case today, PBOT will refer requests for speed enforcement to our partners at the Portland Police Bureau.
-People can make these requests by calling 503-823-SAFE (7233), emailing email@example.com or by submitting a report on PBOT’s Vision Zero Traffic Safety Resources website.
+Enforcement practices have not changed.
+PBOT continues to refer requests for speed enforcement to our partners at the Portland Police Bureau.
+People can make these requests by calling 503-823-SAFE (7233), emailing firstname.lastname@example.org or by submitting a report on PBOT’s Vision Zero Traffic Safety Resources website.

-As resources allow, PBOT will also continue to evaluate streets for engineering changes that help people drive at safe speeds.
+As resources allow, PBOT continues to evaluate streets for engineering changes that help people drive at safe speeds.